MARKET SNAPSHOT: Stock Futures In Holding Pattern, Keeping Nasdaq On Pace For Weekly Drop

 Asian stocks had a mixed session while European stocks were trading higher.

-Meanwhile, U.S. oil prices traded higher, but were still set for a weekly loss of nearly 2.5% (http://www.marketwatch.com/story/oil-set-to-add-to-streak-of-weekly-losses-2017-06-16).
+Meanwhile, U.S. oil prices jumped 1%, but were still set for a weekly loss of 2% (http://www.marketwatch.com/story/oil-set-to-add-to-streak-of-weekly-losses-2017-06-16).
 Concerns over a global supply glut, chiefly from the U.S. has been cutting into oil prices.
 Investors will get key U.S. oil-rig data later from Baker Hughes Inc. (BHI)

 (END) Dow Jones Newswires